 From time to time the growing season provides the opportunity for the grower and the winemaker (me!) to produce a special wine, a wine only possible because of the conditions of the vintage.
 The Late Harvest sweet dessert style wines are some of these.
 I am now selling a 2008 vintage Late Harvest Catawba.
 There are only a few cases left of this very aromatic sweet wine.
 Also, the 2011 vintage LH Vidal Blanc has just been released.
 It is a very pretty wine with aromas and flavors of lemon and grapefruit, with sweet pear and mineral flavors on the finish.

 I have also produced twice before a sweet red dessert style wine called Port of Manchester.
 The Port of Manchester is a non-fortified sweet red wine that has very Port wine like character but is only 14+% alcohol.
-The 2010 vintage P.O.M. was bottled in August and just released at this past weekends Maryland Wine Festival.
-It is now available at the winery.
+The 2010 P.O.M. is the current vintage and is available at the winery.

 Read more about Cygnus Wine Cellars: